International Arthur Grumiaux Competition for Young Violinists

-The International Arthur Grumiaux Competition for Young Violinists is a violin competition held in Brussels, Belgium.
-First held in 2008 under the name of "Bravo", ii 2015 the competition was renamed in honour of the violinist Arthur Grumiaux.
+The Arthur Grumiaux International Violin Competition is a violin competition held in Brussels, Belgium.
+First held in 2008 under the name of "Bravo", in 2015 the competition was renamed in honor of the violinist Arthur Grumiaux.
 The competition takes place at the Royal Conservatory of Brussels in Belgium.

 History

-The competition was created in 2008 by Igor Tkatchouk, a violin professor at the Institut Supérieur de Musique et de Pédagogie in Namur, originally under the name of "Bravo!" competition.
+The competition was created in 2008 at the "Institut Supérieur de Musique et de Pédagogie in Namur", originally under the name of "Bravo!" competition.
 It took place each year at the Institut and since 2017 in the Royal Conservatoire in Brussels.
 In 2015, the competition was supported by the foundation Baron Arthur Grumiaux and was renamed International Arthur Grumiaux Competition for Young Violinists.
 The same year, Princess Léa of Belgium rewarded the winners at the Royal Theater of Namur.